ArcNLET-Py/ArcNLET-Py/docs/UserManual/loadestimation.rst

 Input
 -----

+-  **Types of Contaminats:** This setting allows the user to select which type of contaminants to model.
+The three options are:\
+   -  **Nitrogen:** Focuses on modeling nitrogen species, including ammonium (NH\ :sub:`4`\ :sup:`+`) and nitrate (NO\ :sub:`3`\ :sup:`-`).\
+   -  **Phosphorus:** Models phosphorus transport in the form of phosphate (PO\ :sub:`4`\ :sup:`3-`), accounting for adsorption processes.\
+   -  **Nitrogen and Phosphorus:** Allows for the simultaneous modeling of both nitrogen and phosphorus species, providing a comprehensive assessment of nutrient transport.\
 -  **Consideration of NH\ 4:** This option, shown in Figure 2‑16, allows for the consideration of NH\ :sub:`4`.
 By default, this option is unchecked.
-There are several options revealed when considering NH\ :sub:`4`:
+There are several options revealed when considering NH\ :sub:`4`:\

-a. **Input Plumes NH\ 4 info (Point):** The Transport Module produces the auxiliary “\_info” file for NH\ :sub:`4` associated with the plume’s raster.
+   a. **Input Plumes NH\ 4 info (Point):** The Transport Module produces
+      the auxiliary “\_info” file for NH\ :sub:`4` associated with the plume’s raster.
 The information in this file’s attribute table should not be manually modified.\
-b. **Output Results for NH\ 4:** The output is a list showing the calculated load values for each water body.
+   b. **Output Results for NH\ 4:** The output is a list showing the
+      calculated load values for each water body.
 The default file name is the same as the input plumes “\_info” shapefile, and the extension is CSV.
 The default storage location is the same as the input plume shapefile.

 .. figure:: ./media/loadestimationMedia/media/image2.png
    :align: center